princsec/Dork-URLs-Generator/README.md

 # 🌐 DUG (Dork URL Generator)

-**DUG** is a powerful Bash script designed to automate the generation of Google search URLs for specified sites and dorks.
+**DUG** is a powerful Bash script designed to automate the generation of Google search URLs for specified domains and dorks.
 Say goodbye to manual searching and hello to streamlined results!

 ---